Veracruz: Fairs and festivals

 The state is noted for its quantity and variety of festivals.
-The most important of these is Carnival in the city of Veracruz.
-This city's version of the event begins with the "burning of bad humor", which is represented in effigy.
-A number of kings and queens are "crowned" including categories for children but the most important is the Rey Feo (Ugly King) and the Reina del Carnaval (Queen of the Carnival).
+The most important of these is Carnival, a Christian festival just before the season of Lent in the city of Veracruz.
+This city's version of the event begins with the "burning of bad humor," which is represented in effigy.
+A number of kings and queens are "crowned," including categories for children; but the most important of these is the Rey Feo (Ugly King) and the Reina del Carnaval (Queen of the Carnival).
 The latter is accompanies by cadets from the Naval Academy during the parade.
-This celebration is repeated all along the Veracruz coastline with other significant festivities taking place in Alvarado, Coatzacoalcos, San Rafael and Villa José Cardel.
+This celebration is repeated all along the Veracruz coastline, with other significant festivities taking place in Alvarado, Coatzacoalcos, San Rafael, and Villa José Cardel.
 Minatitlán's celebration draws people from the nearby states of Oaxaca and Tabasco.

-Day of the Dead is celebrated in almost all of Mexico from Oct 31 to November 2 but there are local twists in the state.
-In some places, it is commemorated during the months of August and September.
-In Papantla, boards or tables are placed on rooftops, which have been adorned with flowers, plant matter and more.
-In Tantoyuca, it is commemorated with costumes and music, similar to Carnival.
+The Day of the Dead is celebrated in almost all of Mexico from October 31 to November 2, but there are local variances in Veracruz.
+In some places, the festival is commemorated during the months of August and September.
+In Papantla, boards or tables adorned with flowers, plant matter, and more on rooftops.
+In Tantoyuca, the festival is commemorated with costumes and music, similar to Carnival.

-The Christian celebration of Candlemas is fused with traditions associated with Chalchiuhtlicua, the goddess of water, rivers, lakes and ocean.
-She was replaced by the Virgin of Candlemas, the protector of fishermen, making this celebration particularly important on the coast, especially in Tlacotalpan, where it is celebrated with much pomp.
+The Christian celebration of Candlemas, commemorating the presentation of Jesus at the Temple by St. Joseph and the Virgin Mary, is fused with traditions associated with Chalchiuhtlicua, the goddess of water, rivers, lakes, and ocean.
+She was replaced by the Virgin of Candlemas, protectress of fishermen, which has made this celebration particularly important on the coast—especially in Tlacotalpan, where it is celebrated with much pomp.
 In Jáltipan de Morelos, ethnic Nahuas and Popolucas dress in elaborate costumes and arrange their hair in intricate styles.

-In Santa María Magdalena, on July 22, bulls are set free to roam the streets.
-Corn harvest festivals are prominent in the Huasteca region in municipalities such as Chontla, Chicontepec, and Ixhuatlán de Madero.
-These generally include native dances and foods based on corn.
+In Santa María Magdalena on July 22, the commemoration day of St. Mary Magdalene, bulls are set free to roam the streets.

+Corn harvest festivals are prominent in the Huasteca region in municipalities such as Chontla, Chicontepec, and Ixhuatlán de Madero, which generally include native dances and corn-based foods.